Venta-HQ/backend/libs/nest/pipes/schema-validator/README.md

 ## Purpose

-The Schema Validator Pipe provides Zod-based request data validation for the Venta backend system.
-It validates incoming request data against predefined schemas and ensures data integrity across all endpoints with structured error handling and type safety.
+The Schema Validator Pipe provides Zod-based validation for both HTTP and WebSocket protocols in the Venta backend system.
+It validates incoming data against predefined schemas and ensures data integrity across all endpoints with structured error handling and type safety.

 ## Overview

 This pipe provides:

-- Zod-based request data validation
+- Zod-based data validation for **both HTTP and WebSocket**
-- Structured validation error responses
+- Structured validation error responses (`AppError` for HTTP, `WsException` for WebSocket)
 - TypeScript integration with Zod schemas
 - Parameter and query validation
 - Global and endpoint-specific validation